steob92/XRTTools/README.md

 XRTTools contains:

-* scripts to manage the processing of *Level 1* data files into *Level 2* (cleaned event-lists), the data reduction into Level *Level 3* files, and basic testing
+* scripts to manage the processing of *Level 1* data files into *Level 2* (cleaned event-lists), the data reduction into *Level 3* files, and basic testing
 * a python module that serves as wrapper of [PyXspec](https://heasarc.gsfc.nasa.gov/xanadu/xspec/python/html/index.html) basic functionalities

 A more detailed view into the data structure and analysis is provided [here](https://www.swift.ac.uk/analysis/xrt/files.php).